 Before a CEO decides to invest in costly new technologies, it’s worth considering the company’s objectives and key results (OKRs).

-A CEO who wants their company to grow should always have quantitative OKRs to reference before making any big strategic move.
+A CEO who wants their company to grow should always have quantitative OKRs to reference before making any big strategic move. whether it’s putting a complete guide to advanced prime optimization into practice, launching a new product line, or expanding into a new market.
 How will this new technology help your OKRs?
 Is the particular technology beneficial to you, or is it just something you’re interested in trying?
 And, perhaps one of the biggest questions, is this technology feasible with your current staff size?

 How Can a CEO Address the Needs of their Staff?

 Again, it’s important to stress that no single role at a company is unimportant.
 And no one wants to work under a CEO who thinks otherwise.

 If a CEO is spending their workweek holed up in their office, unreachable by most staff, that CEO is creating a climate that says, “You’re not important enough to be worthy of my time.”

 A CEO who is unwilling to speak with their staff is a CEO who should expect a great deal of turnover.

 An internal CEO may recall what it was like to be on lower levels.
 While that may help them better understand their team than an external CEO, they may also believe that working on lower levels looks the same today as several years ago.

 If that’s the case, they should be concerned about their company’s growth.
 But most likely, it’s simply not true because technology advances rapidly, and their team is working to keep up with it.